7 Festivals on the Golden Triangle Tour!

 This ritual continues for ten days until the conclusion of the Gangaur Festival.
 On the last day, girls break their pots and throw the remains into a well or a tank.
 Furthermore, they enjoy a little treat with their own collections

-Gangaur and Teej festivals are an apt representation of the Rajasthan.
-And, if you want to bind yourself with the threads of its plush heritage, it’s imperative to add this festival to your bucket list via the Golden Triangle trip.
+Gangaur and Teej festivals are an apt representation of Rajasthan.
+And, if you want to bind yourself with the threads of its plush heritage, Don’t forget to add these iconic Golden Triangle Tour festivals to your Golden Triangle trip.

 Sheetla Mata Festival, Jaipur – Rural Treasure

-If bizarre traditions and facets make you happy as a clam, then this festival needs to make way on your bucket list now.
+If bizarre traditions and facets make you happy as a clam, then this festival, a hidden gem among Golden Triangle Tour festivals, needs to make way on your bucket list now.

 Sheetla Mata festival is a fascinating rural event that is celebrated in a village called Seel-ki-Doongri in Jaipur.
-Popular for honoring the Hindu Goddess Sheetla Devi, this event takes place in the Chaitya month of the hindu calendar.
+Popular for honouring the Hindu Goddess Sheetla Devi, this event takes place in the Chaitya month of the Hindu calendar.

 Sheetla Mata is famous among her devotees for her wrath.
 So, every year the villagers organize this event to keep her happy.